hfchen20/foamMooring/docs/utilities.md

 Option 2 (legacy VTK) requires certain entries in each mooring restraint's definition in `dynamicMeshDict`.

 - The most important entry is `outerCorrector`, which should be consistent with `PIMPLE` settings in `system/fvSolution`.
-- A VTK file is written during the last iteration of the outer loop, per OpenFOAM's `writeInterval`.
+- A VTK file is written during the last iteration of the outer loop, per OpenFOAM's `writeInterval` defined in `system/controlDict`.
-- At the end of the simulation, a `vtk.series` file is generated for visualization in ParaView.
+- At the end of the simulation, a `vtk.series` file is generated automatically for visualization in ParaView.

 ```
 writeMooringVTK    true; // optional, default false